JakeJing/fishconfig/kitty/README.md

 # search a keyword of "food" in current directory
 hg food
 ctrl + shift + click # open the file in vim or kitty shell

+# search "food" in a file
+hg "form of" script.Rmd
 ```